KillianDavitt/docker-nebula/nebula.md

 1. Open the [user interface](https://scssnebulaselfservice.scss.tcd.ie).

-2. Click on the *Images* sub-menu option (found in the *Virtual Resources* menu), and look for an `[VM] boot2docker` image.If there is no such image, you will need to install the `boot2docker` image into the SCSSNebula as follows:

-    1. Open the Marketplace and search for `boot2docker` and select it.
-Check the information, which should describe an image built to support _OpenNebula Contextualization_.
-Import this image, giving it a name such as `[VM] boot2docker`.

-    2. Click the *Image* sub-menu again and find your `[VM] boot2docker` image.

-3. Next, we must create a Template.
+2. Next, we must create a Template.
 Select the *Templates* sub-menu in the *Virtual Resources* menu create a new template.
 The template system is complex but we will perform a minimal configuration.

     1. On the storage tab, select your boot2docker as Disk 0.